basler/pylon-ros-camera/README.md

 **Common parameters**

 - **camera_frame**
-  The tf frame under which the images were published.
+  The tf2 frame under which the images were published.
+  ROS2 provides a library called [tf2](https://docs.ros.org/en/galactic/Concepts/About-Tf2.html) (*TransForm* version 2) to manage the coordinate transformations between the different frames (coordinate systems) defined by the user and assigned to the components of a robotics system.

 - **device_user_id**
   The DeviceUserID of the camera.
 If empty, the first camera found in the device list will be used.